Article Categories

 Install Adobe Flash Player 11.2 On CentOS/RHEL 7/6 and Fedora 25-20

-Adobe Flash Player has been a widely used multimedia platform for many years, enabling users to view interactive content, play online games, and stream videos.
-However, with the rise of HTML5 and the continuous evolution of web standards, Flash Player has been gradually phased out and is no longer officially supported by Adobe.
-Nevertheless, some legacy systems and applications may still require Flash Player 11.2 to function properly.
-In this article, we will guide you through the process of installing Adobe Flash Player 11.2 on CentOS/RHEL 7/6 and Fedora 25-20.
+Adobe Flash Player 11.2 was a widely used multimedia platform that enabled users to view interactive content, play online games, and stream videos.
+While Adobe officially discontinued Flash Player support in 2020, some legacy systems and applications still require Flash Player 11.2 to function properly.
+This guide covers installing Adobe Flash Player 11.2 on CentOS/RHEL 7/6 and Fedora 25-20 systems.

 Prerequisites

-Before proceeding with the installation, ensure that you have the following prerequisites in place −
+Before proceeding with the installation, ensure you have the following

 Enabling the EPEL Repository

 The EPEL (Extra Packages for Enterprise Linux) repository provides additional software packages for CentOS/RHEL-based distributions.
-To enable the EPEL repository, follow these steps −
+Enable it using the following commands

 sudo yum install epel-release